 Well, that's the big doubt.

-Uh he should he should have taken those documents to begin with.
+He should have taken those documents to begin with.

-And secondly, any all any leak to the New York Times, because we're making the point wait, the New York Times gets this information, we're not allowed to look at the memos.
+And secondly, any leak to the New York Times, because we were making the point, wait, the New York Times gets this information.

-And the government's response was that leak was unauthorized, and they compared it to WikiLeaks.
+And the government's response was, that leak was unauthorized and they compared it to WikiLeaks.

-And that was last year, and they still haven't done anything.
+And they still haven't done anything.

 Yeah.